Veil-Project/veil-project.github.io/en/drafts/2019-05-22-protocol-roadmap.md

 ## Onward and upward!

 We couldn't be more excited about the architecture that's been identified for the future Veil core privacy protocol.
-While the Zerocoin exploits and their impact on the Veil roadmap have certainly represented a roadbump, we now believe that in the long-run the situation will prove to be a blessing in disguise, as the new architecture will provide equivalent anonymity, improved scalability — all within a far simpler user experience.
+While the Zerocoin exploits and their impact on the Veil roadmap have certainly represented a setback, we now believe that in the long-run the situation will prove to be a blessing in disguise, as the new architecture will provide equivalent anonymity, improved scalability — all within a far simpler user experience.

-Be sure to keep your eye on this space in the coming weeks and months, as we provide updates and additional technical insights, as well as details regarding the process of migration as they become available.
+Be sure to keep your eye on this space, as we provide updates and additional technical insights, as well as details regarding the process of migration as they become available.
 And as always, if you have any questions or comments, don't hesitate to contact the team in Discord or Telegram.